 The Transfer Agent will inform the Distributor, the Advisor and the Custodian upon receipt of a Creation Order.
 The Custodian will then provide such information to the appropriate subcustodian.
 The Custodian will cause the subcustodian of the Fund to maintain an account into which the Deposit Securities (or the cash value of all or part of such securities, in the case of a permitted or required cash purchase or "cash in lieu" amount) will be delivered.
 Deposit Securities must be delivered to an account maintained at the applicable local custodian.
-The Fund must also receive, on or before the Settlement Date, immediately available or same day funds estimated by the Custodian to be sufficient to pay the Cash Component next determined after receipt in proper form of the purchase order, together with the creation transaction fee described below.
-The "Settlement Date" for the Fund is generally the second Business Day following the Transmittal Date.
+The Fund must also receive, on or before the presecribed settlement date, immediately available or same day funds estimated by the Custodian to be sufficient to pay the Cash Component next determined after receipt in proper form of the purchase order, together with the creation transaction fee described below.